braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_v2_101.md

 ### Step behavior

-Previously with the Canvas V1 workflow, each Full Step included delay and schedule settings, exception events, audience filters, message configuration, and message advancement options all in one step.
-Moving forward, these settings will be separate, which makes your Canvas step building experience more customizable and also introduces some differences in functionality.
+Previously with the Canvas V1 workflow, each Full Step included information such as delay and schedule settings, exception events, audience filters, message configuration, and message advancement options all in one step.
+Moving forward, these settings will be separate.
+This makes your Canvas step building experience more customizable and also introduces some differences in functionality.

 ### Message Step advancement

 [Message Steps]({{site.baseurl}}/user_guide/engagement_tools/canvas/canvas_components/message_step/) advance all users who enter the step.
-There is no more requirement to specify message advancement behavior, making configuring the step simpler.
+There is no requirement to specify message advancement behavior, making configuring the step simpler.
 This does mean that if you want to implement the **Advance when message sent** option, you would need to use a separate Audience Paths Step.

 ### Delay "in" behavior